Back to profiles

 Rethinking EORTC Quality of Life Measures to Embrace and Support Transgender, Gender Diverse and Intersex People with Cancer

-Member of POCON working group Equity
+Member of POCON working group Equity and Partners in Research

 Member WO working group NVPO